aussedatlo/coold-rs/README.md

 ## Configuration

-The daemon reads configuration from `config.toml`.
-The configuration format remains the same as before, but can now be updated via the REST API.
+The daemon reads configuration from `config.json`.
+The configuration format is JSON and can be updated via the REST API.

 ## Building and Running